magento/devdocs/guides/v2.2/performance-best-practices/advanced-setup.md

 * Checkout Database
 * Order Management System (OMS) Database

-To configure additional databases, you must

-* Create an empty database
-* Run one of the following commands:
+To configure additional databases, you must create an empty database and run one of the following commands:

   `bin/magento setup:db-schema:split-quote` (for Checkout Master DB)

   `bin/magento setup:db-schema:split-sales` (for OMS Master DB)

 These commands migrate specific domain tables from the main database to a domain database.
 They also change the Magento configuration to allow corresponding connectivity and constraints processing.